ahmadmasalhags/azurehw/README.md

 * Run _deployer.ps1_ script to create a new resource group and deploy the template _azdeploy.json_ to your Azure subscription.
 * _deployer.ps1_ requires the following 4 arguments, explicitly:
-  * -resourceGroupName <string: the desired name for your new resurce group>
+  * -resourceGroupName <string: the desired name for your new resource group>
   * -location <string: location of your resource group>
   * -admin <string: admin username for the group's VM>
   * -password <string: password to your VM>

+* First, the script will excute ```Connect-AzAccount``` to connect to your Azure Account.
+* Then, it will create a new resource group with the desired name.
+* On Success, the scipt will deploy the followig resource:
+  * Storage Account _X2_
+    * BLOB Container per storage account
+  * One _Windows_ VM, with all its requisites:
+    * Network security group
+    * Public IP address
+    * Network interface
+    * Virtual network
+    * Disk _X2_

 <!-- CONTACT -->